What is Uranium?

 There’s not enough uranium coming out of mines currently and this is a good time to get into uranium stocks and invest in this growth industry.
 There are sixty one power plants under construction and another five hundred scheduled or under proposal.
 Despite the Fukushima incident the UK, US, Saudi Arabia plan to bud some new reactors and China, Russia and India are still showing support for nuclear energy.

 Since Uranium stock prices are down this is a good time to get into buying these stocks and build up your portfolio.
 As the supply becomes more constrained and the demand for Uranium goes up the price of these stocks is going to rise.
 Talk to your investment advisor about Uranium stocks as these are going to be in demand despite the volatility of the stock market.
-You need to invest in commodities such as uranium which will still be demand even if the economy continues to suffer.
+You need to invest in commodities such as uranium which will still be in demand even if the economy continues to suffer.
 As with any stocks you’ll want to check the market and only buy when the time is right.
-The market is still up and down so your investment advisor can guide you to make the best selection in these stocks.